+Note:

-Note: Projects not adopted under the provisions of the MPC are defined as "Planning Studies" for the purposes of VPP.
+- Projects not adopted under the provisions of the MPC are defined as "Planning Studies" for the purposes of VPP. - Project types not specifically identified in this table may be considered on a case-by-case basis.

 3.4 Ineligible Projects